Messier 85: Properties

 velocity dispersion observations imply that the galaxy may entirely lack a central massive black hole.

-The type I supernova, 1960R was discovered in M85 on December 20, 1960 and reached an apparent magnitude of 11.7 (its effect in the telescope-resolvable sky to outshine most red dwarves a million times closer).

-This galaxy has also been the host of the first luminous red nova identified as such, M85 OT2006-1.
-It was discovered on January 7 of 2006 and took place on the outskirts of this galaxy.

-On 25 June 2020, the ATLAS telescope in Hawaii spotted a type Ia supernova 2020nlb in M85, which reached a peak magnitude of 12.0.

 M85 is interacting with the nearby spiral galaxy NGC 4394, and a small elliptical galaxy called MCG 3-32-38.

 Compared to other early-type galaxies, M85 emits a relatively smaller proportion of X-rays.

+Novae and Supernovae

+Two supernovae and one luminous red nova have been observed in M85: